Roughing-the-passer calls frustrating defenders around NFL | Times Leader

 Defensive players around the NFL are frustrated about roughing-the-passer penalties, questioning what constitutes a legal hit and wondering how far referees will go to protect quarterbacks.

-in Week 5 — one involving Tom Brady — sparked outrage among players, coaches and fans, prompting many to ask for change.
-The league plans to discuss roughing calls, but
+Two disputed calls in Week 5 — one involving Tom Brady — sparked outrage among players, coaches and fans, prompting many to ask for change.
+The league plans to discuss roughing calls, but no changes are imminent.

 “They make it really hard for a defensive player,” Los Angeles Rams linebacker Bobby Wagner said Wednesday.
 “There’s certain things you can’t do in mid-air.
 I’ve seen some superheroes do it, but this is not the comics.”